the loving eye of photographer ed van der elsken

 Ed van der Elsken

-Ed van der Elsken was 31 years old when the world first took notice of his work, with the publication of his now iconic photobook Love on the Left Bank.
-The images collected within it were the result of Ed's adventures following a group of bohemians through the streets of Paris in the mid 50s.
-He captured their lives and stories, and recognised himself in those he shot.
+Ed van der Elsken was 31 years old when he received international renown with the publication of his now iconic photobook Love on the Left Bank.
+The images were created as the photographer followed a group of bohemians through the streets of Paris in the mid 50s.
+He captured their lives and stories, and recognized himself in those he shot.

-Ed van der Elsken was a social photographer and documentary filmmaker, looking for stories in those around him, people he was drawn to on the street.
-The results of his vision are cinematic, something clearly evident in Camera in Love, the recent exhibition held at Amsterdam's Stedelijk Museum, that gave the photographer his most expansive showing in 25 years.
+Ed van der Elsken was a social photographer and documentary filmmaker, and so was always looking at the people around him — people on the street.
+The results of his vision are almost cinematic, something that is clearly evident in Camera in Love, the recent exhibition held at Amsterdam's Stedelijk Museum, that gave the photographer his most expansive showing in 25 years.
 But what is it that makes street photography like his worthy of a place in a museum?

 "What it's all about, is the question of what makes someone a great photographer," says Hripsimé Visser, curator of photography at the Stedelijk.
 "It doesn't matter whether it's a street photographer, a landscape photographer, or a portraitist.
 It's about the quality and depth of the images.
 And Ed van der Elsken just took really strong photos."

-Hripsimé has worked a number of publications of the photographer's work in the past - a passion arising from the way Ed approached creating his imagery.
+Hripsimé has worked a number of publications of the photographer's work in the past — a passion arising from both the depth of his photography, as well as his way of creating an image.
 "He knew how to catch the essence of a situation.
-He captured personalities, and made really made contact with the people in the photos," says Hripsimé.
+He captured personalities, and made contact with the people in the photos," says Hripsimé.
 "Ed used to shape these situations in certain ways, in order to get these exact images.
 You could say that he was the director of the streets.
 He talked to people.
 Because he followed them for a while, he knew exactly when to capture the right moment."

 "A filmmaker from Ed van der Elsken's generation, called William Klein, made the film series Contacts," continues Hripsimé.
 "That's a brilliant series about how photographers work.
 He shows how they see something and gradually get closer to find the perfect shot.
 That's what Ed did as well.
 It's a kind of hunter's instinct that some street photographers use to capture their subjects.
 They spot and follow them for a while before they take their photo.
 It's all about finding the right moment.
 That may sound a bit aggressive, but at least Van der Elsken knew exactly what he was looking for."